Sarah Griffiths, DCH

 Animal Nutritionist – Homeopath – EQ/K9 Handler

 My name is Sarah and I’ve been on a mission for the last 20 years to learn how to keep animals and people healthy.
 My passion is learning and teaching people about the origin of species and how that relates to health.
 With a 20 year educational and professional background working with wild and domestic animals, I’ve gained a unique perspective on the needs of animals through studying their ancestry.
 I’ve been involved for many years in wild and domestic animal husbandry and handling, including wild cats, wolves, birds of prey, domestic cats and dogs, horses and more.
 I also spent 5 years as the Animal Nutritionist for Adored Beast Veterinary Clinic in British Columbia, Canada and became a classically trained homeopath (DCH), clinical animal nutritionist and continue my education, being currently enrolled in both equine nutrition and animal herbal medicine.
-I continue to work with the Adored Beast Apothecary and consult with Canadian raw pet food company Red Dog Blue Kat.
-I also create all of the natural animal products for my business Equus Soap Co. which can be found under my ‘products’ tab.
+I have partnered with the Adored Beast Apothecary as the Equine Director and co-formulator of the equine supplement line.
+I also created all of the natural animal products for my business Equus Soap Co. which can be found under my ‘products’ tab.
 Follow us on Instagram and Facebook to learn more about my background and education.
 We are always learning and growing and my goal is to help animal owners feel confident about choosing integrative options for their 4-legged family members.
 I look forward to meeting you and your animals.
 Xoxox

 Some of My Work